rhdtownsend/msg/docs/source/user-guide/data-files.rst

 Obtaining Data
 ==============

-MSG only ships with a limited set of data files, sufficient to enable the :ref:`walkthroughs <walkthroughs>`.
+MSG ships with a limited set of data files, sufficient to enable the :ref:`walkthroughs <walkthroughs>`.
 Additional files can be downloaded separately from the :ref:`grid-files` and :ref:`passband-files` appendices.

+.. _data-files-importing:

 Importing Data
 ==============

-If you would like to import an existing spectroscopic grid into MSG, then this section describes the process.
-First, convert the individual spectra in your grid into corresponding :f-schema:`specint` files.
+To import an existing spectroscopic grid into MSG, first convert the individual spectra into corresponding :f-schema:`specint` files.
 MSG provides a number of tools to assist with this conversion; see the :ref:`grid-tools` appendix for further details.

-The next step is to create a manifest (named, say, :file:`manifest.txt`) listing all the :f-schema:`specint` files composing your grid.
+The next step is to create a manifest (named, say, :file:`manifest.txt`) listing all the :f-schema:`specint` files composing the grid.
 This is a simple text file with each line naming one file; for instance::

    specint-0001.h5